lcls-users/lcls-users/docs/before/accounts.md

 !!! note "More S3DF info"
     For more information about the S3DF, check out the PCDS documentation [here][4] and the official S3DF docs [here][5].

+!!! note "Retrieving data from tape"
+    The current mechanism to request retrieval of experiment data from tape to disk consists in emailing `pcds-datamgt-l@slac.stanford.edu`.

 [1]: https://confluence.slac.stanford.edu/pages/viewpage.action?pageId=92183280
 [2]: https://confluence.slac.stanford.edu/display/PSDM/LCLS+Data+Analysis